 5. Follow the rhythm of the conversation.

 In short, the underlying principle here is to go with the flow.
 No one is going to go into a conversation thinking I’m going to do this and that.
 That would defeat the whole purpose of talking to another person.
-So if you think the conversation is petering out, then swoop in and redirect the conversation to another topic, unless you want to end the conversation.
+If you think the conversation is petering out, then swoop in and redirect the conversation to another topic, unless you want to end the conversation.
 Use your improvisation skills.